Continually Updated Clinical Reference

 Sarcoidosis is a multisystem granulomatous disease of unknown etiology.
 Almost all patients have involvement of the respiratory tract at some point during the disease course.
 Patients often present with dyspnea, nonproductive cough, and pleuritic chest pain.
 Nonspecific symptoms, such as fatigue, malaise, anorexia, weight loss, and low-grade fevers, are also common.

-The disease is often first suspected when bilateral hilar adenopathy without parenchymal disease is discovered on a chest radiograph (see Media File 5).
 Chest radiographs may also show diffuse parenchymal disease with or without hilar adenopathy.
 The pattern of parenchymal disease is typically interstitial but also may be nodular.
 Pleural effusions are uncommon.
 Importantly, radiographic findings may not correlate with clinical findings.
 Pulmonary function testing typically reveals a restrictive pattern of disease with reduced lung volumes and decreased diffusion capacity.

 Cutaneous involvement occurs in approximately a quarter to one third of patients but seldom is the sole manifestation of disease.
 The presence of cutaneous sarcoidosis should prompt physicians to undertake a thorough evaluation.